HelifeWasTaken/Touhou.RB/README.md

-# Epitech Game Jam - Spaceshooter
+# Epitech Game Jam - TouhouBB
-Spaceshooter for the Epitech Game Jam (la Réunion) 2022
+A Touhou fangame for the Epitech Game Jam 2022

+GameJam Theme: Blue

 ## Tools used
 - Ruby